California constitutional amendment securing abortion, contraceptive rights goes to voters - NewsBreak

 With the measure now headed to the November ballot, the debate over abortion rights could boost voter turnout and force candidates in contested statewide and legislative races to reckon with an issue that has deeply divided the country.

-Newsom and legislative leaders reached a budget agreement Sunday that includes millions of dollars to be set aside for abortion services for the uninsured, workforce programs to increase the number of providers and financial assistance to patients traveling from other states.
+Newsom and legislative leaders reached a budget agreement Sunday with $200 million in additional funding for reproductive care, including abortion services for the uninsured, workforce programs to increase the number of providers and financial assistance to patients traveling from other states.

-Newsom said California will be a "sanctuary" for abortion care, regardless of where a person lives.
+Newsom's executive order on Monday prevents patient data and medical records from being shared by state agencies in response to an out-of-state investigation into abortion care provided in California.

 California officials have been preparing for an influx of patients from areas of the country where bans will be resurrected for the first time since federal abortion rights were established in 1973.